 Decisions concerning source concepts, target concepts and validity of equivalencies were made by consensus of all parties (ICN, IHTSDO and the IHTSDO Nursing Special Interest Group (SIG)).
-In addition, the Nursing SIG has provided international validation of the content included in the set prior to publication.
+The SNOMED International Nursing Derivatives Editorial Group now provides international validation of the content included in the set prior to publication with each release.

 All target concepts are drawn from SNOMED CT Clinical Findings and Situation.
 As part of the work, new concepts were identified as relevant and needed within SNOMED CT.
 These were modeled as Clinical Findings.

 The direction is from the ICNP classification to SNOMED CT International Release in line with the stated use case in section 3.

 The cardinality for all equivalencies in the table is one-to-one.

-As a result of changes made to the January 2017 release of SNOMED International, the following changes have been made in the equivalency table:
+As a result of changes made to the January 2018 release of SNOMED CT, there were 2 ICNP codes for diagnoses which were removed from the table.

 6 Obtaining the equivalency table